ennukee/react-native-tuya/README.md

+# forked for patching

+This is a fork of https://github.com/owowagency/react-native-tuya to allow me to patch the various errors that occur while using the base branch.

+Not for public use, and is not published on NPM.

 # @owowagency/react-native-tuya

 This is a fork of [TuyaInc/tuyasmart-home-sdk-react-native](https://github.com/TuyaInc/tuyasmart-home-sdk-react-native), fixing a lot of issues we came across and a better install guide.
 It also uses TypeScript.
 We use it currently in multiple projects for clients and it is stable.